 - Psychiatric consultation for anti-anxiety medication

-- Weekly psychotherapy with a focus on cognitive-behavioral therapy, positive/goal-oriented psychology; trauma-focused if you have trauma history
+- Weekly psychotherapy with a focus on cognitive-behavioral therapy (CBT), positive/goal-oriented psychology; trauma-focused if you have trauma history

-- Behavioral activation: outlining your values/passions and engaging in meaningful and necessary activities daily, even if your mood doesn’t align with your motivation level
+- Behavioral activation: Outline your values/passions.
+Then engage in meaningful and necessary activities daily, even if your mood is low

 - Psychiatric consultation for anti-depressant medication.
 Important note: some antidepressants are often prescribed for migraine prevention, particularly SSRIs (like Prozac) and SNRIs (Effexor, Cymbalta).
 For patients with both depression and migraine, this option holds the potential to relieve both problems at once